Changing schools in the middle of the year was never in the plan.

 First, Flea did a taster day at the school.
 She attended a full school day, and even though there was maths, and even though the food was ‘terrible’ Flea was more animated than I’ve seen her for months.

 Second, I had another meeting with the head, to talk in a bit more detail about Flea’s academic history, and how we could help her settle into the school as painlessly as possible.

 That done, we submitted a formal application to the school.
-We asked for admission immediately because I felt Flea was only getting more stressed and disillusioned with school as time went on.
+We originally planned to move at Easter but I ended up asking for admission immediately.
+I felt Flea was only getting more stressed and disillusioned with school as time went on.
 I knew that changing schools in the middle of the year would be disruptive – but in this instance, it was the best option.

 Pros and Cons